 Over the years, we have developed a database of participants who have been through our programmes which helps us analyse the impact of our Model through the participant’s lives.
-Every quarter, BasicNeeds collects data from all operational sites in various countries to monitor reach, progress and assess impact and we are pleased to say that to date, over 609,000 people have been through our programmes globally.
+Every quarter, BasicNeeds collects data from country sites.
+This allows us to monitor the reach and impact of our programmes.
+As of September 2016, over 680,000 people have been through our programmes globally.

 We closely monitor our impact through the following ways: